Team Radailogy ECR 2025

 Our own experience at Radailogy

-We also evaluated CINA-ICH together with two other AI assistants, CINA-ASPECTS and CINA-LVO, which were developed to detect non-hemorrhagic strokes in CT studies.
-Find out more in our AI assistants!
+We also evaluated aview COPD together with aview LCS, which was developed to detect and quantify pulmonary nodules in CT studies.
+Find out more in our AI assistant menu!

 The scientific evidence